jototland/stackedit_workspace/statistikknotater/estimation.md

 ### Independence in two-way tables

-Just like goodnes of fit, but
+This test is performed just like goodness of fit-test above, but with degrees of freedom
 $\textrm{df} = (\textrm{number of columns} - 1) \cdot (\textrm{number of rows} - 1)$

 ## Bootstrap methods